Shubhanshu88/proj_web_bs4/README.md

-This website has been made by shubhanshu gairola using bs4
+This website currently has only 1 page, further pages would be added soon